romankurnovskii/leetcode-apps/explanations/169/en.md

 **Key observations:**
 - The majority element appears more than half the time
-- We can use a voting algorithm (Boyer-Moore Voting Algorithm)
+- You can use a voting algorithm (Boyer-Moore Voting Algorithm)
 - The majority element will always have a positive count at the end
-- We don't need to count all occurrences, just track the current candidate
+- You don't need to count all occurrences, just track the current candidate

 **High-level approach:**

 1. **Use a voting algorithm**: Track a candidate and its count
 2. **Initialize**: Set the first element as candidate with count 1
 3. **Iterate through array**: For each element, either increment count or change candidate
 4. **Return the winner**: The candidate at the end is the majority element

+> Boyer-Moore Voting Algorithm

 ### Steps